 Our mission at Hawaiian Paddle Sports involves more than just our business.
 Community, culture, and protecting what we love in this world is a big part of who we are.
-Each month we highlight a local charity, community group or non profit organization to help raise awareness for their cause.
-In April 2017, we were proud to sponsor Maui Youth and Family Services.
+Each month we highlight a local charity, community group or non-profit organization to help raise awareness for their cause.
+In June 2018, we were proud to sponsor Maui Youth and Family Services.

 Maui Youth & Family Services: Building Better Lives with Hawaii’s Families